When planning a wedding, brides (and grooms!) dream of their perfect wedding day. A day that celebrates their love and who they are as a couple.

 Asking your guests to pay for their own drinks is simply unacceptable.
 Imagine hosting a dinner party in your home and asking your guests to pay for their pre-dinner cocktail or a glass of wine with dinner.

 You would never dream of it!
-So consider your wedding reception a very large dinner party, and make sure you provide the drinks with the food!
+So consider your wedding reception a huge dinner party, and provide the drinks with the food!

 If your budget doesn’t allow for an open bar, but you would like to serve alcohol at your wedding, there are other ways to do it.
 Serving beer and wine is a totally acceptable (budget-friendly) option!
-If you feel like you want to provide liquor, work with your caterer to create a few signature drinks to offer your guests.
+If you want to provide liquor, work with your caterer to create a few signature drinks for your guests.

 4. DO Greet Your Guests